weltonyuanhe/Security-modelling-in-the-metropolitan-area-of-Sao-Paulo/README.md

 in the metropolitan region of São Paulo, Brazil, including the annual seasonality observed in the data.
 To visualize the data and develop modeling with the spatial neighborhood matrix, R packages such as spatialreg are used.
-The Lasso method is used to pre-select variables with greater significance, such as the number of inhabitants per household, the dropout rate, and the public elementary school dropout rate in the early years.
+The Lasso method is used to pre-select variables with greater significance, such as the number of inhabitants per household, and the public elementary school dropout rate in the early years.
 Then, the SAR model is applied to include spatial information and enhance crime modeling.
 In general, this work focuses on developing spatiotemporal modeling for crimes in the state of São Paulo, identifying predictor